enspectr/bar-scan-bt/README.md

 Before building the adapter the following libraries should be installed:
 1. The NimBLE stack https://github.com/h2zero/NimBLE-Arduino.
 The simplest way to do it is by using Arduino libraries manager.
 2. The virtual keyboard library https://github.com/enspectr/ESP32-BLE-Keyboard.
 One can either check it out from github to the Arduino libraries folder or download it as [zip-file](https://github.com/enspectr/ESP32-BLE-Keyboard/archive/refs/heads/master.zip) and add it to the project by using menu *Sketch/Include Library/Add .ZIP Library...*

-The following options are recommended:
+The following build options are recommended:
 * Board: ESP32C3 Dev Module
 * USB CDC On Boot: Disabled
 * CPU Frequency: 80MHz